lemongrass tea benefits and side effects

 However, there are some similarities between lemongrass and green tea.
 Both are commonly used in Asian cuisine, and both have health benefits that have been documented by scientific research.

-Is lemongrass tea safe during pregnancy?
+5. Is lemongrass tea safe during pregnancy?

+Most of you are unfamiliar with the outcomes when lemongrass tea and pregnancy come together.
+We often come across a question, “ Can pregnant women drink lemon grass tea? “.
 Some women may find that lemongrass tea helps them with morning sickness or other pregnancy-related symptoms, while others may not be able to tolerate its taste or smell.
 If you’re pregnant and considering drinking lemongrass tea, it’s best to discuss this with your healthcare provider before deciding.

 Overall, lemongrass tea is thought to be safe for most adults when consumed in moderation.
 However, pregnant women should be cautious about drinking it due to the lack of scientific evidence regarding its safety during pregnancy.

-How to make lemongrass tea for weight loss?
+6. How to make lemongrass tea for weight loss?

 Making lemongrass tea is one of the best ways to enjoy the benefits of this amazing herb.
 Lemongrass is known for aiding in weight loss, and drinking a cup of this tea daily can help you shed those extra pounds.